-50. The project accepts self-declaration of voluntary demolition of building and clearance of municipal right of way.
-Such offer would be considered only if (i) the voluntary offer is for small strips of land1, (ii) it will not result in permanent and significant loss/impact on income and livelihood of the land donor or causing any third party displacement2, (iii) road improvements and other project activities will directly benefit the owners, (iv) meaningful consultation was carried out to finalize the design, (v) land owners agree and their voluntary offer without coercion is documented, and (vi) the donor is not categorized as poor or vulnerable.
+57. The project accepts self-declaration of voluntary demolition of public building and clearance of municipal right of way.
+Such offer would be considered only if (i) the voluntary offer is for small strips of land1, (ii) it will not result in permanent and significant loss/impact of public asset (iii) road improvements and other project activities will directly benefit the public, (iv) meaningful consultation was carried out to finalize the design and (v) public land owners agree and their voluntary offer without coercion is documented.
 The process and steps to be followed for assessing eligibility of voluntary donation and documentations are given in Annex 12 of CRIPPF.

-51. The owners of the extended structures road section are involved in business operating in their main building and the likely impacts due to demolition of the extended structures without disturbing the main buildings/structures are very marginal (based on percentage of loss and minimum size of remaining assets).
+58. The owners of the extended structures road section are involved in business operating in their main building and the likely impacts due to demolition of the extended structures without disturbing the main buildings/structures are very marginal (based on percentage of loss and minimum size of remaining assets).
 Since the extended structures have been serving as covered footpath for many years, their demolitions do not result in displacement of households or cause loss of household's incomes and livelihood.
-On the other hands, the households making voluntary donations are the direct beneficiary of the projectand they have chosen the proposed project design based on their informed choice among the various design options prepared by the project.
+On the other hands, the households making voluntary donations are the direct beneficiary of the project and they have chosen the proposed project design based on their informed choice among the various design options prepared by the project.

-52. While preparing individual voluntary donation consent paper, mechanism will be established to ensure transparent process was followed and coercion was not used during accepting the voluntary demolition of building and clearance of municipal right of way.
+59. While preparing individual voluntary donation consent paper, mechanism will be established to ensure transparent process was followed and coercion was not used during accepting the voluntary demolition of building and clearance of municipal right of way.
 The whole process of voluntary demolition of structures will be verified and validated by PCO with the help of FNCCI Biratnagar prior to contract award.
 The PCO shall submit the verification report to ADB for review and clearance.